Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Data-provenance AI

-In the multimedia IoT networks, the sensor nodes can sense data from the environment and transmit collected data to cloud servers for further processing.
-A critical issue here is the data sensing and transmission can reveal private data, i.e. location information.
-It is thus important to protect data privacy during the data sensing process.
+\textbf{Recent works: }From the perspective of data generation process, we consider two AI data privacy domains, including data sensing privacy and user location privacy. \begin{itemize} \item Data sensing privacy: The work in \cite{290} concerns about privacy preservation for mobile data sensing.
+Differential privacy is used to protect the individual information during the data collection process.
+To authenticate the user identity based on their own data, a ML-based classifier approach using two-layer neural networks is designed.
+It classifies the privacy sensitivity levels (0-9) and evaluates the privacy vulnerability with leakage possibility.
+However, no learning accuracy evaluation is provided.
+To overcome the limitations of existing encryption solutions in terms of computation complexity and the lack of ability to solving large-scale domains, a multi-functional data sensing scheme with awareness of different privacy is proposed in \cite{291}.
+The key objective is to provide flexible sensing functions and aggregation properties to serve different demands from different users.
+Besides, it is important to preserve the collected sensor data against adversarial attacks for better user information protection.
+In such contexts, the aggregation queries from sensors are collected as the dataset for training that is implemented by an ML algorithm, while the multifunctional aggregation can be performed by a Laplace differential privacy technique.
+Then, learning helps to estimate the aggregation results without revealing user privacy.
+Meanwhile, the work in \cite{293} solves the data collection issue with privacy awareness using K-mean clustering.
+Indeed, to ensure data privacy, a technique of adding Laplace noise to the data compression process.
+Also, aggregated data is distributed over the mobile device network where each device holds a differentially-private sketch of the network datasets.
+In the multimedia IoT networks, it is important to protect data privacy during the data sensing process.
 The work in \cite{294} proposes a cluster approach that divides sensor devices into different groups.
 Each cluster controller ensures the privacy of its sensor group, associated with a neural network that classifies the collected data and extracts useful features for data learning.
 Such data processing can be helped by using MEC services that not only provides low-latency computation but also enhances privacy for physical sensor devices [16].
-A DL scheme for privacy protection and computation services for physical sensors can be seen in Fig. 11. \item User location privacy: An example is in \cite{295} that introduces a privacy preservation scheme to help users to manage their location information.
+A DL scheme for privacy protection and computation services for physical sensors can be seen in Fig.~\ref{Fig:DL_MEC_Privacy}. \item User location privacy: An example is in \cite{295} that introduces a privacy preservation scheme to help users to manage their location information.
 The key objective is to enable users to obtain the privacy preferences based on their choice factors such as QoS, trust levels.
 Based on that, a k-learning model is built that can make decisions for users in preserving location privacy.
+However, the statistical analysis of learning latency is missing.
 The authors in \cite{296} are interested in privacy in mobile social networks.
 They first perform a real experiment to collect user location information in a campus network and investigate the possibility of location privacy leakage.
 Then, a privacy management scheme is designed to provide privacy control for mobile users.
 This model is empowered by a ML-based decision tree algorithm that learns the user privacy preference and classifies location contexts in the social ecosystem.